27 PE Ideas for Homeschool Get Fit & Have Fun at Home

-- Playing basketball at the courts is not only fitness it encourages the kids to play together.
+- Play outdoor games such as basketball at the courts is not only fitness it encourages the kids to play together.
 Check out Dribble Up basketball they make the best smart soccer and basketballs, it will feel like you are training at home!

 - Martial arts